-PPE02: Industrial Professional Practice Experience for 50 hours during the fourth year of BPharm.
+PPEO2: Industrial Professional Practice Experience for 100 hours during the fourth year of BPharm.

-PPE03A & PPE03B Advanced Professional Practice Experience 800 hours during the spring semester of third and fourth years of BPharm.
+PPE03A & PPE03B Advanced Professional Practice Experience 740 hours during the spring semester of third and fourth years of BPharm.

+Capstone Project

-Capstone Project Capstone Project Course Code: CS701 Credit Hours: 0+2 In the final phase of their studies, students have to present a project based on all-round knowledge they have acquired in different areas of pharmaceutical sciences.
+Capstone Project Course Code: CS701 Credit Hours: 0+2

+In the final phase of their studies, students have to present a project based on all-round knowledge they have acquired in different areas of pharmaceutical sciences.
 The presented project is evaluated, and the students are assessed for their knowledge by a panel of internal and external examiners.

+ELECTIVE COURSES

+AREA I

-ELECTIVE COURSES AREA I Organizational Behavior and Cultural Diversity Course Code: EC7011 Credit Hours: 2+0 This course exposes students to behavioural science interdisciplinary field drawing from numerous discipl many others.
-Organization behavior helps the studer Understand and articulate how culture, society, and o relations across cultures.
-In addition, the course aims planning as a fundamental component of the Innova ines including psychology, sociolo nt to learn the value-added of "so diversity shape the role of the indi s to provide the students with an o ogy, economics, organization theory ar ft" management interventions. vidual within society and human Emotional Intelligence and Leadership Course Code: EC7012 Credit Hours: 2+0
+Organizational Behavior and Cultural Diversity | Course Code: EC7011 | Credit Hours: 2+0

+This course exposes students to behavioural science theories and applications in management.
+Organizational behavior is an interdisciplinary field drawing from numerous disciplines including psychology, sociology, economics, organization theory and many others.
+Organization behavior helps the student to learn the value-added of "soft" management interventions.
+Understand and articulate how culture, society, and diversity shape the role of the individual within society and human relations across cultures.
+In addition, the course aims to provide the students with an overview of the key concepts of strategic planning as a fundamental component of the Innovation & Entrepreneurship.

+Emotional Intelligence and Leadership Course Code: EC7012 Credit Hours: 2+0